-Prayer and Ministry in the Power of the Holy Spirit
+Healing Prayer Under the Guidance of the Holy Spirit

 How can New Testament teachings and pastoral experience combine to help us follow the Holy Spirit's guidance when praying for individuals in need, whether one-on-one or in small groups?
 This seminar will also discuss questions about miraculous spiritual gifts today, how to affirm both subjective perceptions of guidance and the sufficiency of Scripture, praying for physical healing and other needs, and praying for non-Christians as well as for Christians.
-(This session will include a lecture, Q&A, and some time spent in prayer for one another.)
+(This session will include a lecture, Q&A, and some time spent in prayer for one another.
+In addition, we will explore one model of how this practice can be encouraged in a local church).